Skip to content

 Huge thanks to my husband and daughter for supporting me along the way, and my friends for being there while I groused about lean patches, and worried about too many big projects landing at once.
 We got here together.

-So, as a mark of 5 years trading, I have decided to write a series of blogs (actually, 5 blogs) around a theme of 5.
+So, as a mark of 5 years trading, I have decided to write a couple of blogs around a theme of 5.

 Here are 5 things I’ve learned